msiden/gold_thief/README.md

 - [ ] Save game function
 - [x] Pause game function
 - [x] Player will be in immortal mode for a few seconds after passing out
+- [ ] Player must get a warning when a miner is close to one of the doors and might enter the room

 KNOWN ISSUES
-- [ ] Miners should not walk all the way to the edge of the screen to avoid player from being caught directly when entering another room or when miner enters the same room as player
+- [ ] Passed out timer (and other timers) must pause when in pause mode

 FEATURES FROM ORIGINAL GAME TO BE IMPLEMENTED (?)
 * Miners can choose to wait for elevators
-* Miners keep moving when in another room and not visible
 * Bonus counts down every second from 3000 but is reset when player is passed out